Erika Selin: After Idol

 Selin sent in the entry "Kom" to Melodifestivalen 2010 but in the end the song was given to girl band Timoteij for the contest.

 In 2010, she also released the music single "For You" along with singer Patrik Öhlund.

 Eurosong 2015 for Ireland

 Selin participated in the national selection that selected the act to represent Ireland in the Eurovision Song Contest 2015 with the song "Break Me Up".
 The song was picked as one of the Top 5 for the live show final held on 27 February 2015 on The Late Late Show, where she performed live with Cecilia Kallin from Timoteij and her brother Charles Kallin performing as back-up singers and guitarists.
 She placed third overall in the selection process, with "Playing with Numbers" by Molly Sterling winning to represent Ireland.
+The "Break Me Up" music video was produced by photographer Martin Botvidsson.